Muscotah, Kansas: History

 Muscotah was platted in 1857.
 The original location of the town was about two and a half miles northeast of the current location of the town.
 Soon after the town was founded in its original location, it was determined that the Central Branch Union Pacific Railroad line would pass just to the south, so a new town was built on the railroad line near the Delaware River.

-A grist mill was built on the river to take advantage of the water power.
+In 2013, the former water tower tank was converted into the World's Largest Baseball Sculpture in memory of Joe Tinker.